Sarah Aaronsohn: Torture and suicide

 In September 1917, the Ottomans intercepted her carrier pigeon carrying a message to the British and decrypted the Nili code.
 In October, the Ottomans surrounded Zichron Yaakov and arrested numerous people, including Aaronsohn.
 Her captors tortured her father in front of her.
-She endured four days of torture herself, but she gave no information beyond what she thought of her torturers.
+She endured four days of torture herself, but she refused to give any information.
 Before she was to be transferred to Damascus for further torture, she asked permission to return to her home in Zichron Yaakov to change her blood-stained clothes.
 While there, she managed to shoot herself with a pistol concealed under a tile in the bathroom.
 According to Scott Anderson, in his book Lawrence in Arabia, Aaronsohn shot herself in the mouth on Friday 5 October 1917.
 "Even this did not end the torment of Sarah Aaronsohn.
 While the bullet destroyed her mouth and severed her spinal cord, it missed her brain.
 For four days she lingered in agony."
 In Spies in Palestine, James Srodes quotes the diary of Dr. Hillel Yaffe as saying that Sarah pleaded with him, "For heaven's sake, put an end to my life.
 I beg you, kill me…I can't suffer any longer…."
 Instead, Dr. Yaffee administered morphine.
 She died on 9 October 1917.
 In her last letter, she expressed her hope that her activities in Nili would bring nearer the realization of a national home for the Jews in Eretz Israel.

 Because of the Jewish views on suicide, Aaronsohn was denied a traditional burial in a Jewish cemetery.
 However, refusing a Jewish burial for her was unpopular.
 As a compromise, a small fence was placed around her grave in the cemetery (symbolically removing her grave from the surrounding hallowed ground).

 Legacy

-Aaronsohn was the first example of a "secular, active death of a Jewish-Zionist woman for the nation, unprecedented in both religious martyrdom and in the Zionist tradition established in Palestine."
+Aaronsohn was the first example of a "secular, active death of a Jewish-Zionist woman for the nation, unprecedented in both religious martyrdom and in the Zionist tradition established in Palestine".
 Annual pilgrimages to her tomb in Zikhron's cemetery started in 1935.
 After the Six-Day War of 1967, the memory of Aaronsohn and of Nili became a part of Israel's cult of heroism, officially recognized by the Labor Party and celebrated in children's literature.